iluso-6/Sleep_Override/README.md

+# Sleep_Override chrome extension.
-# Sleep_Override tiny Chrome extension to disable sleep on p.c when triggered.
+Tiny Chrome extension to disable sleep on p.c when activated.
 I made this to prevent monitor from going to sleep when listening to podcasts ect..